bjucps/cps110-thinkcspy/_sources/03-Debugging/RuntimeErrors.rst

 required by the operation.
 In this situation, the ``float`` function is attempting to convert string data to a float.
 The data type (``str``) is correct, but the value of that data (``abc``) is not a sequence of symbols that can be converted to a float.
 For now, there's nothing you can do to prevent a ``ValueError`` from occurring when the user enters non-numeric input.
-Later, we'll cover **exception handling** techniques that will permit your programs to recover gracefully in these situations.
+Later in this book, we'll cover **exception handling** techniques that will permit your programs to recover gracefully in these situations.

 Notice the following important differences between syntax errors and runtime errors that can help you as you try to diagnose